vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-02-Countries and Energy Usage Statistics.md

 <br>

 #### 3.3.
 Renewable Supply
-Which country among the top 15 GDP ranking has the maximal and minimal % Renewable?
+Which country among the top 15 GDP ranking has the maximum and minimum % Renewable?

 ```
 def check_Renewable():